 We live in an incredible time to be a sportsman.
 There’s more info, more opportunities, and more gear than ever before to go after what we love to do so much.
-We’ve built entire industries and some have even been blessed to make a living in them.
 I’m afraid all of this has come at a price though.
 Has hunting And fishing become our identity?
 At the end of the day, for those of us that call ourselves Christians, are we more proficient in hunting and fishing than we are in our relationship with Christ?
 Do our hunting and fishing friends identify us first as outdoorsmen?
 Frightening thought.

 I think it’s time that Christian sportsman covenant together to get something straight.
 We are not hunters and fishermen… And then Christians.
-If we have put our faith for eternity with God in the merit of Jesus at the cross, that’s where our identity is found.
-We weren’t “born again” to be a hunter or fishermen.
-We were “born again” to be called sons and daughters of God himself, period.
-After this, then we can call ourselves sportsmen, and be the best we can be out there.
+If you put your faith for eternity with God in the merit of Jesus at the cross, that’s where our identity is found.
+You weren’t “born again” to be a hunter or fishermen.
+You were “born again” to be called sons and daughters of God himself, period.
+After this, then you can call yourself sportsmen, and be the best we can be out there.

 What makes the Christian Sportsman’s opportunity so unique is that we can become very good in both the outdoor and spiritual disciplines, and mature in our walks with Christ simultaneously as one feeds the other.
 Why would we ever want to be less equipped in what has eternal value than we are in something that is temporal?